 Field Mitigation Measures Parameters Monitored (As a minimum those identified in the IEE should be monitored) Method of Monitoring Location of Monitoring Date of Monitoring Conducted Name and Designation of Person Who Conducted the Monitoring Climatic impact Seasonal climatic variations will be considered during scheduling of construction activities in the area.
 Consideration of suitable season (non monsoon /lien period) for major construction activity Excavations and other clearing activities will only be done during agreed working times and permitted weather conditions.
 Storm water control (through drainage, diversion) during construction phase as per the method approved by the Engineer.
-Maintenance o f The Contractor must monitor and manage drainage of construction camp and work site Run-off from the camp site must not discharge into neighbors' properties.
+Maintenance of construction camp The Contractor must monitor and manage drainage of the camp site to avoid standing water and soil erosion. and work site Run-off from the camp site must not discharge into neighbors' properties.
 Toilets are to be maintained in a clean state and shall be moved to ensure that they adequately service the work areas.
 Drinking water facility needs to be maintained at camp and work site Open areas or the surrounding bushes are not being used as toilet facility.
 All litter is collected from the work and camp areas daily.
 Bins shall be emptied regularly and waste shall be disposed of at the pre-approved site.
 Eating areas shall be regularly serviced and cleaned to ensure the highest possible standards of hygiene and cleanliness.
-Camp and working areas are kept clean at all times.
-Staff conduct Performance of construction workers to ensure that the
+Staff conduct Camp and working areas are kept clean at all times.
+Performance of construction workers to ensure that the